cds-snc/gcds-docs/src/en/components/date-input/code.md

 Use a date input to collect a date from a person when you’re expecting them to enter a date they already know or can verify.

-## Coding and accessibility for Date input
+## Coding and accessibility for date inputs

 ### Apply required attributes
 For the date input to function properly, always use the following attributes with `<gcds-date-input>`: